Fred Hassan

-Fred Hassan (born November 12, 1945), is a Pakistan-born American business executive who works for the private equity giant Warburg Pincus and previously was CEO of three global pharmaceutical companies.
+Fred Hassan (born November 12, 1945), is an American business executive who works for the private equity giant Warburg Pincus and previously was CEO of three global pharmaceutical companies.

 Early life

-Fred Hassan was born in British India, in West Punjab, which is present day Pakistan.
+Fred Hassan was born in British India, in West Punjab, which is in present-day Pakistan.
 He is the son of Syed Fida Hassan, a Pakistani statesman who also served as Pakistan's ambassador to India.
 His mother was Zeenat Hassan, a women's rights advocate.

 In 1967, Hassan graduated with a bachelor's degree in chemical engineering from Imperial College London.
 After working in the fertilizer industry with an affiliate of the Delaware-based company Hercules Inc., he enrolled at Harvard and obtained an MBA in 1972.
 He married Noreen Shah in 1969.
 They have three children and four grandchildren.

 Career

 1972–1989

 Hassan was hired by Sandoz, at that time an R+D-based global pharmaceutical company (which later became Novartis, after merging with Ciba-Geigy in 1996), while he was still finishing his MBA at Harvard.
 Eleven years later, he was asked to turn around the largest operating unit, Sandoz US.
 During the 80s, Sandoz pioneered its move into immunology, starting first with transplantation (cyclosporine) and later, with innovations in cancer therapy.
 In 1989, Hassan was recruited by American Home Products (AHP)to run their pharmaceutical operation out of Radnor, Pennsylvania.